benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

       Hello, this is my first post.
 Hurrah!
     </p>
     <p>
-      Publish/Subscribe (aka: pub/sub) is a messaging pattern that helps decouple{1} the sender and receiver of messages.
+      Publish/Subscribe (aka: pub/sub) is a messaging pattern that helps decouple<a class="notes">{1}</a> the sender and receiver of messages.
 Generally, this pattern is used across network(s) and provides ease of scalability and dynamic network topologies.
     </p>
     <p>
       The publish/subscribe pattern can also be used within applications to provide scalability as an alternative to the more traditional Observable/Observer pattern as it offers some distinct advantages which I will address in a future article.